wolfgangwarneke/pingpongfizzbuzzsortofthing/README.md

 example: if "pong" was the prediction, but the correct answer was "number", a life is lost.

 Tally different score values for each type of button submission.
-example: "Number" is worth one point, "Ping" and "Pong" are worth 2 pts, and "Ping Pong" is worth 5pts
+example: "Number" is worth one point, "Ping" and "Pong" are worth 2 points, and "Ping Pong" is worth 5 points

 Add display sequence for question flow showing current activity on a main display, previous answers to the left, and future entries (represented by a question mark).
 Main display is initially a question mark.